CHOOSING THE BEST STONE

 Emeralds possess a hardness rating of 8 with aquamarines, amethysts, opals and tanzanite between 6.5 and 7.
 Gemstones much below this Mohs rating are less suitable for use in jewellery which will be worn on a regular basis.

-Tanzanite is a trade name that was first used by Tiffany & Co for gem-quality specimens of the mineral zoisite with a blue color.
+Tanzanite is a trade name that was first used by Tiffany & Co for gem-quality specimens of the mineral zoisite with a blue colour.
 Tiffany could have sold the material under the mineralogical name of "blue zoisite," but they thought the name "tanzanite" would stimulate customer interest and be easier to market.
-The mineral zoisite naturally occurs in a wide range of colors that include colorless, gray, yellow, brown, pink, green, blue, and violet.
-The name "tanzanite" is used for a color variety of zoisite that ranges from blue to bluish purple to bluish violet.
+The mineral zoisite naturally occurs in a wide range of colours that include colourless, gray, yellow, brown, pink, green, blue, and violet.
+The name "tanzanite" is used for a colour variety of zoisite that ranges from blue to bluish purple to bluish violet.

-Emeralds are gem-quality specimens of the beryl mineral family with a rich, distinctly green color.
+Emeralds are gem-quality specimens of the beryl mineral family with a rich, distinctly green colour.
 They are found in igneous, metamorphic, and sedimentary rocks in a small number of locations worldwide.
-Emerald is defined by its green color.
-To be an emerald, a specimen must have a distinctly green color that falls in the range from bluish green to green to slightly yellowish green.
-To be an emerald, the specimen must also have a rich color.
-If the beryl's color is greenish blue then it is an "aquamarine."
+Emerald is defined by its green colour.
+To be an emerald, a specimen must have a distinctly green colour that falls in the range from bluish green to green to slightly yellowish green.
+To be an emerald, the specimen must also have a rich colour.
+If the beryl's colour is greenish blue then it is an "aquamarine."